Bill Evans (dancer): Publications and Organizations

-He has served on the boards of directors of the National Dance Association, the National Dance Education Organization and the American College Dance Festival Association.
-He has served as an adjudicator at conferences of the American College Dance Festival Association since 1981 and for Regional Dance America on several occasions.

 Awards and recognition

 Evans has been the recipient of numerous grants and awards, including a Guggenheim Fellowship and thirteen fellowships and grants from the National Endowment for the Arts.

 In 1997, he was selected as the National Dance Association Scholar/Artist.
 NDA published his keynote address, Teaching What I want to Learn.
-He gave subsequent keynote addresses at two NDA Pedagogy Conferences, one in Saratoga Springs, NY and the other in Las Cruces, NM.

 In 2001, he received the New Mexico Governor's Award for Excellence and Achievement in the Arts.

-In 2004, he was selected, along with Savion Glover and Brenda Bufalino, as one of three favorite world tap dance artists in the Dance Magazine Readers' Choice Poll.
+In 2004, he was selected, along with Savion Glover and Brenda Bufalino, as one of three favourite world tap dance artists in the Dance Magazine Readers' Choice Poll.

 In 2005, Evans received the National Dance Education Organization's Lifetime Achievement Award.

 In 2009, he received the Dance Teacher Magazine Lifetime Achievement Award.

 In 2010, he was awarded an honorary doctorate of Fine Arts by the Cornish College of the Arts in Seattle.

 In 2011, he received the Outstanding Service Award from the National High School Dance Festival.

 In 2013, he was also made an honorary member of the International Association of Dance Medicine and Science.

-In 2014, he received a Lifetime Achievement Award from the American Dance Guild at the Ailey Citygroup Theatre in New York City.
+In 2014, he received a Lifetime Achievement Award from the American Dance Guild at the Ailey City group Theatre in New York City.

 In 2015, he received the Choreography Fellowship from the Rhode Island State Council on the Arts.

 In 2017, the Bill Evans Dance Company received the Dorry Award for Providence's Best Dance Performance of the Year.

-In 2013, Evans served as a Fulbright Program Specialist in a two-part residency (January and July) in Guatemala, City, Guatemala, under the auspices of Universidad Rafael Landivar and ArteCentro.
-In 2017, Mr. Evans completed a Fulbright Specialist residency, at Universidad Nacional in Heredia, Costa Rica.
+Evans completed a Fulbright Specialist residency, at Universidad Nacional in Heredia, Costa Rica.

 His choreographic works have been selected for gala performances at numerous regional conferences of the American College Dance Festival Association, and at three of the ACDFA National Festivals.